An Evolving Threat

 1. Digital audio is booming.

 After taking a hit in the early days of the pandemic, digital audio has since experienced tremendous growth—in both time spent with streaming audio by consumers, and dollars invested in the media channel by advertisers.
-This year, U.S. adults will spend nearly an hour and a half per day with digital audio, accounting for 11.2% of their total time spent with media.
-Active digital audio listeners will spend an average of 2 hours and 12 minutes per day with digital audio.
+Last year, U.S. adults spent nearly an hour and a half per day with digital audio, accounting for 11.2% of their total time spent with media.
+Active digital audio listeners spend an average of 2 hours and 12 minutes per day with digital audio.
 80% of time spent with digital audio will occur via mobile.
-Notably, 2021 will experience a major milestone between traditional radio and digital audio:
+Notably, 2021 experienced a major milestone between traditional radio and digital audio:

-Over half of U.S. adults’ total audio time will be spent listening via digital services—the first time digital audio will surpass traditional radio.2
+Over half of U.S. adults’ total audio time was spent listening via digital services—the first time digital audio surpassed traditional radio.2

 With consumers shifting listening habits, more ad space has become available and advertisers are taking advantage of the opportunity.
 Digital audio is driven by intentional and engaged listening, giving listeners the control to listen to what they want, when they want, how they want.
 Digital audio provides a powerful ad environment for delivering brand messaging.
 Through the combination of device, time of day, and content choice, advertisers can purposefully target “life’s moments” and connect with consumers in an emotional and contextually relevant way.